Are there interpreter services available?

 What car parking is available for me and my visitors?

 Patients may be dropped off and picked up at our hospitals main entrances.
-Public parking is available fees apply.
-Click here for fees.
+Public parking is available.
+Fees apply.

 What is the benefit of using my private health insurance in a public hospital?